tkiat/my-writings-public/blog/software-dev/web/spa-routing-provider.md

 # SPA Routing on Netlify, Vercel, and GitHub

-The problem with SPA (Single Page Application) is there is only one file served (usually `index.html`) and the subsequent routings happen from that file.
-This means if the URL `https://johndoe.github.io` serves index.html, entering `https://johndoe.github.io/category/post` will result in the 404 error because it cannot find `index.html` from that path.
+The problem with SPA (Single Page Application) is that there is only one file served (usually `index.html`) and the subsequent routings happen from that file.
+This means if the URL `https://johndoe.github.io` serves `index.html`, entering `https://johndoe.github.io/category/post` will result in the 404 error because it cannot find `index.html` from that path.

 Unless we spin up our own servers, we don't have permission to alter the routing decision.
 Luckily, some providers provide a way to communicate your routing decision to the server.